Null-Austin/Climb/README.md

 ## Install 🤖
 This project is not ready to be used.
 But if you want to install it, here are the steps:
-1. First we will install the github repo, which you may do here:
+1. First we will install the github repo and some packages, which you may do here:
 ```bash
 git clone https://github.com/Null-Austin/Climb.git
 ```